 But what if we want to retire in five years?

 All of a sudden, 40% of our portfolio is allocated to bonds.

-In other words, if we got in this fund when it was allocated heavily to stocks (30 years ago), we just spent the last decade or so selling cheap stocks and buying expensive bonds.
+In other words, if we had gotten in this fund when it was allocated heavily to stocks (30 years ago), we would have just spent the last decade or so selling cheap stocks and buying expensive bonds.

 Please understand this.
 The markets are fluid.
 They are always changing based on demographics of investors, interest rates, monetary policy, inflation and even political pressure.